 Additionally, vehicular accidents are rampant in certain situations.
 Being crushed or injured from a moving truck while standing in a blind spot is a serious worry for construction workers.
 While you are in a construction zone, it is imperative to keep a close watch on your surroundings and communicate constantly with those around you.
 Never walk out into an active area without first checking with the other workers.
 Less obvious but equally pain-inducing injuries you may receive include heatstroke, muscle pain caused by repetitive movement, and overuse of limbs or straining.
 Dressing in weather-appropriate clothing and being certain to wear the proper safety gear at all times is necessary.

 While in a construction zone, you are likely to encounter situations and dangers that are unique to that line of work.
-Being aware of how to deal with these issues can help you avoid serious injury.
+Being aware of how to deal with these issues can help you avoid serious injury or a premises liability case.